0xLet/SwiftUIKit/documentation/Navigate.md

 #### Parameters

   - barButton: The UIBarButtonItem to be set
-  - animated: Should animate setting the right UIBarButtonItem
+  - animated: Should animate setting the right UIBarButtonItem (Default: true)

 ### `setLeft(barButtons:animated:)`